Budibase/website/content/blog/ai-agents/nlp-applications.md

-{{< highlight javascript "linenos=inline" >}}
+{{< highlight plaintext "linenos=inline" >}}

-Take the information provided in {{ Description}} and use it to create a JSON object with the following format.
+Take the information provided in {{ Description}}

+and use it to create a JSON object with the following format.

 Return only the requested JSON object, no additional text or rationale.
-Note that we’re being very careful to specify our desired response format.

 {